Sequoia’s Treehouse Children’s Center uses child-centered Emergent Curriculum and Reggio Emilia as a basis for Learning Through Play.

 Reggio Emilia is based on the principles of respect, responsibility, and community through exploration and discovery in a supportive and enriching environment based on the interests of the children through a self-guided curriculum.
 Reggio Emilia schools emphasize creativity and artistic representation. www.reggioalliance.org

 We Document and Evaluate the children’s work by discerning how and what the children are learning by observing them in the context of their play and our typical daily routines.
-We record and synthesize our observations through the use of Work Sampling System developmental checklists.
-The children’s work is documented in individual portfolios that are continually updated and accessible to the children and their parents at all times.
-The portfolios help the children to revisit and reflect on their work, another important element of the Reggio approach.
+The children’s work is documented through Floorbooks which are accessible to the children and their parents at all times.
+Through use of a Floorbook practitioners can document progression of the individual and the group and create Possible Lines of Development (PLODs) which will allow for future lesson planning.